DataBiosphere/terra-cli/README.md

 - [Preferred] Add a user to a Terra group that is a user of the spend profile.
 To also grant permission to add new members to the group, use `policy=admin` instead.

-`terra groups add-user --group=enterprise-pilot-testers --policy=member testuser@gmail.com`
+`terra group add-user --group=enterprise-pilot-testers --policy=member testuser@gmail.com`

 - Add a user directly to the spend profile.
 To also grant permission to add new users to the spend profile, user `policy=owner` instead.